JJWallis/sunnyside-agency/README.md

 ## Acknowledgments

-I have left a copy of the solution I learned a lot from within this repo.
-This solution was featured in an email newsletter the Front End Mentor founder sent out, due its responsiveness and great taste in animation for the mobile menu/rotating orange on scroll.
+I have left a copy of the solution I used within this repo.
+This solution was featured in an email newsletter the Front End Mentor founder sent out, due its responsiveness and great taste in animation for the mobile menu and rotating orange on scroll.

 ###### TODO